-Below is a copy of the Conditions of Registration that applied at 31 December 2020.
+Below is a copy of the Conditions of Registration that applied at 31 December 2021.

-These conditions apply on and after 1 May 2020.
+These conditions of registration apply on and after 1 October 2021.

 The registration of Rabobank New Zealand Limited ("the bank") as a registered bank is subject to the following conditions: